 - Sources of this modifier include Greater Multiple Projectiles, and Fallen Pactspirital Short Staff.

-- Shotgun Effect grants the ability to have multiple Horizontal Projectiles from one skill use damage the same target.
-Some skills, such as Sparkle, Chromatic Shot, and Icebound Beam can innately Shotgun.
-Carino: Lethal Flash's Mobile Reload Trait allows all Horizontal Projectile skills to Shotgun.
-Shotgun has a penalty, additional projectiles that hit an enemy after the first all deal less damage to that enemy.
+- Shotgun Effect grants the ability to have multiple Projectiles from one Skill use damage the same target.
+Some Skills can innately Shotgun, such as Chromatic Shot and Icebound Beam.
+Carino: Lethal Flash's Mobile Reload Trait allows all Horizontal Projectile Skills to Shotgun.
+Shotgun has a penalty, additional projectiles that hit an enemy after the first all deal significantly less damage to that enemy.

 - Sources of this modifier include Projectile Penetration and Blue Sea War Crossbow.

 - Jump allows Horizontal Projectiles to ricochet to a nearby enemy after impacting a target.
 Pierce is prioritized over Jump, so projectiles that Pierce cannot Jump.
 Some Horizontal Projectile Skills have innate Jump, such as Ice Lances.

 - Jump is also used by Active Skills tagged with Chain, such as Chain Lightning and Thundercloud.

 - Sources of this modifier include Jump and Marksman Bracers.